 08:37 – On my next train, a bald man in a yellow shirt named Juri sits across from me at our aisle-side table.

-A married man with three children on his lone way to Novosibirsk for a two-month job, Juri is highly intrigued by my presence—partially because he is exceedingly bored—but he cannot speak English.
+A married man with three children on his lone way to Novosibirsk for a two-month job, Juri is highly intrigued by my presence—partially because he is exceedingly bored—but he doesn’t speak English.
+Time for me to flex my very rusty Russian.

 He fires questions at me in Russian, but he speaks too fast with too much slang.
 I am baffled, much to the amusement of everyone else in our train car compartment.
 Google Translate it is.